Sixline/VortexDM/README.md

 - tkinter
 - [ffmpeg](https://www.ffmpeg.org/) : for merging audio with youtube DASH videos "it will be installed automatically on windows"
 - Fonts: (Linux X-server will raise an error if some fonts are missing especially emoji fonts, below are the recommended fonts to be installed, for more info refer to [issue #200](https://github.com/firedm/FireDM/issues/200).)
+(Link no longer valid)

     ```
     ttf-linux-libertine